Caldwell University

 Program Design

 The Ed.D./Ph.D.
-Educational Leadership program is designed as a three-year accelerated executive program to meet the flexible learning needs of busy working professionals.
-Each course will be offered in an eight-week segment that meets every third weekend on both Friday evening and Saturday.
+The Educational Leadership program is a three-year, accelerated executive program designed to meet the flexible learning needs of busy working professionals.
+Each course will be offered in a seven-week segment that meets virtually (synchronously or asynchronously) on three consecutive weekends, with sessions on both Friday evenings and Saturdays.
 Students will focus on two classes per semester.

-All candidates should have career experience and licensure or certifications for their specific strands of concentration.
+All candidates should have relevant career experience and licensure or certifications for their specific concentration areas.

 Experienced faculty who are practicing professionals, school leaders, and scholars in academia provide stimulus that will challenge students’ curiosity and intellectual growth.
-The small, family-like atmosphere in the cohort model is conducive to providing support and mentoring opportunities that will prepare students for future leadership opportunities.
+The small, family-like atmosphere in the cohort model fosters support and mentoring that prepare students for future leadership roles.

 RETENTION FOR ALL PROGRAMS IN THE SCHOOL OF EDUCATION